rossaddison/yii2-house2house/README.md

    Install the sjaakp/pluto migration and frontend/migrations with the following command:

-       php yii migrate-db-namespaced  (if an undefined php path in environment settings) yii migrate-db-namespaced      (if a defined php path eg. c:\wamp64\bin\php\php7.4.1 in *environment settings* under windows)
+       php yii migrate-db-namespaced  (if no php path in environment settings) yii migrate-db-namespaced      (if a defined php path eg. c:\wamp64\bin\php\php7.4.1 in *environment settings* under windows)

    Install the ellera backup component with the following command:

-       php yii migrate-db-non-namespaced    (if an undefined php path in environment settings.) yii migrate-db-non-namespaced    (if a defined php path  eg. c:\wamp64\bin\php\php7.4.1 in *environment settings* under windows)
+       php yii migrate-db-non-namespaced    (if no php path in environment settings.) yii migrate-db-non-namespaced    (if a defined php path  eg. c:\wamp64\bin\php\php7.4.1 in *environment settings* under windows)